ZhaoXM-Lab/SVJudge/README.md

 # SVJudge

-We are proud to introduce SVJudge, an innovative method specifically designed to evaluate Structural Variations (SVs) in the context of their potential association with diseases.
+We are glad to introduce SVJudge, an innovative method specifically designed to evaluate Structural Variations (SVs) in the context of their potential association with diseases.
 Recognizing the inherent challenges posed by the imprecision of SV breakpoints and their inherent complexity, SVJudge adopts a targeted approach.
 Instead of analyzing the full extent of SVs, our method focuses on their intersections with critical genomic functional areas.
 These include Coding